CameronPOliver/ROBOOT/Raspberry Pi Code/Readme.md

 # Raspberry Pi
-For now, this repository will contain any code that runs on Raspberry Pi
+For now, this directory will contain any code that runs on Raspberry Pi